Why shoot in black and white?

 I believe pre-visualization is most helpful in Black and white photography.
 Previsualization is where you, as a photographer, can see the final print (in your head) before your image has been captured.

-It is not a good idea to shoot only in black and white, as the camera will then choose a standard black-and-white conversion in your photos and lose a lot of information.
+Shooting only in black and white is not a good idea, as the camera will choose a standard black-and-white conversion in your photos and lose a lot of information.
 Some photographers use a trick to understand how your black-and-white images will appear.
-That is shooting RAW photos while your DSLR’s JPEG mode is set to black and white.
+That is shooting RAW photos while your DSLR’s JPEG mode is black and white.
 Once you have taken the photo, a black and white jpeg photo appears on your LCD screen instead of a colour image.
 However, the colours have not gone.
-The RAW image that will appear on your computer will be in colour, although the LCD preview is in black and white.
+The RAW image on your computer will be in colour, although the LCD preview is in black and white.
 I don’t do this anymore because I feel capable enough of “looking in black and white” with my eyes.

-Even if you usually only use a jpeg version, I would also recommend saving the image in RAW (set it up on your camera).
+Even if you usually only use a JPEG version, I recommend saving the image in RAW (set it up on your camera).
 It is always smarter to shoot in RAW anyway.

 Black and white layers, Isle of Sky, Guy, 2019.
 The small house illustrates the dimensions of the mountains.